wyatt-toure/guppy-colour-learning/README.md

   - `combined-figures.Rmd` is the R code used to create figures that combine data from experiments 1 and 2.
 Not used in the project site.

-  - `treatment-object.side-assignment.Rmd` is the R code used to assign treatments and object sides during trials for experiment 2.
+  - `treatment-object-side-assignment.Rmd` is the R code used to assign treatments and object sides during trials for experiment 2.
 Not used in the project site.